SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/disabledreason/readme.md

 ## Adding Parameters to Annotations Using Rewrite Actions

-In this example we will:
+In this example, we will:

 - Demonstrate searching and matching annotations.
-- Amending annotations using mustache templates.
+- Amend annotations using mustache templates.

 Sensei provides the ability to match problematic code patterns and then amend them to agreed implementations.
 In this example I am using `@Disabled` without a parameter as the problematic code pattern.

 ## Disabled Test Annotation

-Disabled tests without a reason can prove problematic over the long term because we forget why we disabled it.
+Disabled tests without a specified reason can prove problematic over the long term because we forget why we disabled it.

 ```